XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 > Attachments get_account_attachments(xero_tenant_id, account_id)

-Allows you to retrieve Attachments for accounts
+Retrieves attachments for a specific accounts by using a unique account Id

 ### Example